-11 Amazing Things to do in Porto
+11 Amazing Things to do in Porto, Portugal

 Portugal’s northern city is a definite must if you are planning a visit to Portugal.
 If you’re looking for recommendations for your Porto itinerary, dive into this curated guide featuring my top picks for sightseeing and activities in the city.